Local Win on Ethnic Studies

-What’s the big deal about Ethnic Studies?
+What’s the Big Deal about Ethnic Studies?
 Oppressed versus Oppressor

-We emailed the Sequoia Union High School District (SUHSD) Board on April 23, “As parents of 3 M-A teenagers, we’re very concerned about Ethnic Studies Curriculum teaching our kids U.S. history through the lens of oppressed versus oppressor, which divides our communities rather than celebrating the journeys of immigrants who have overcome discrimination.
+We emailed the SUHSD Board on April 23, 2025 “As parents of 3 M-A teenagers, we’re very concerned about Ethnic Studies Curriculum teaching our kids U.S. history through the lens of oppressed versus oppressor, which divides our communities rather than celebrating the journeys of immigrants who have overcome discrimination.

 Unit 1 examines both dominant and counter-narratives.
 Last year, our youngest son as a Freshman was in the Israel-Gaza lesson, controversial among M-A families due to its one-sided presentation of the conflict to teach the “Counter-narrative” of the Palestinians, and taught our son that Israel and the U.S. are oppressors.
 District and State policy is for both sides to be taught on controversial issues.
 How will the Board and our Community be assured this policy is followed in this ethnic studies curriculum?”